damiendart/robotinaponcho/static_src/notes/phpstorm.md

     whole list of menus you need to drill down to find a setting.</p>
 </div>

-  - Hide all tool window bars by clicking the square icon in the lower left corner of the workspace.
+  - Turn on *Use contrast scrollbars*.
+  - Turn on *Use smaller indents in trees*.
+  - Turn off *Show tool window bars*.
   - Right-click the status bar and turn on the *Memory Indicator*.
   - Turn off *Display icons in menu items*.
   - Turn on *Widescreen tool window layout* (where appropriate).